NNP/MM: Accelerating molecular dynamics simulations with machine learning potentials and molecular mechanic: Results and Discussion

-We support any NNP model that is based on PyTorch, i.e. we are agnostic with respect the NNP, so when new NNP architectures emerge, it should be trivial to adapt and use them.
-To demonstrate this, we have performed benchmark simulations with ANI-1x\cite{smith2018less} and ANI-1ccx\cite{smith2019approaching} in TorchANI\cite{gao2020torchani}, and TorchMD-NET\cite{torchmd-net} graph convolution network trained with the ANI-1 data set\cite{smith2017anidata}.
-The performance benchmarks (Table~\ref{tab:md-speed-various}) are available just for 3BE9, base all the NNPs are limited to 4 elements (H, C, N, and O).
-TorchMD-NET is slower than ANI however over 5 times more accurate\cite{torchmd-net}.
+Our implementation of NNP/MM is agnostic to the NNP model, i.e. it can use any model implemented with PyTorch.
+As a demonstration, we performed simulations with ANI-1x\cite{smith2018less} and TorchMD-NET\cite{tholke2022equivariant} trained with the ANI-1 data set\cite{smith2017anidata}.
+The simulation speed benchmarks (Table~\ref{tab:md-speed-various}) are available just for 3BE9 because both NNPs are limited to 4 elements (H, C, N, and O).